Bridging the Childhood Epilepsy Treatment Gap in Africa (BRIDGE)

 Experimental: Task-shifted arm

-In the task-shifted arm, all children will be prescribed anti-epileptic medication and receive follow-up care from a CHW, with a physician consult available to the CHW as needed.
+In the task-shifted care arm (TSC), all children will be prescribed anti-seizure medication and receive follow-up care from a community health worker (CHW), with a physician consult available to the CHW as needed.

 Active Comparator: Enhanced usual care arm

-In the enhanced usual care arm, all children will be prescribed anti-epileptic medication and receive follow-up care from a physician, with a CHW collecting standardized data to mirror that of the intervention arm.
+In the enhanced usual care arm (EUC), all children will be prescribed anti-seizure medication and receive follow-up care from a physician.
+A CHW collecting standardized data will mirror the intervention arm.
+In addition, the CHW will enhance the physician care by assisting parents navigate the healthcare system.

 What is the study measuring?